mjsamuel/RMIT-Rideshare/README.md

 ```
 In order for passwords and other sensitive data to be hidden from version control a `config.ini` file must be created that put in the root of the project.
 These values relate to the Google cloud database as well as the encryption key used to encrypt user passwords.

-The template file`config.ini.example` details what `config.ini` should look like:
+The template file `config.ini.example` details what the `config.ini` should look like:
 ```ini
 [DEFAULT]
 HOST = 35.201.18.142